fommil/fpmortals/manuscript/backmatter.md

                          | otherwise = filter f tail
 ~~~~~~~~

-Pattern matching is with `case ... of`
+Pattern matching on any term is with `case ... of`

 {lang="text"}
 ~~~~~~~~